 What about extra credit?
 Extra-credit will be awarded for class participation and occasional in-class assignments/group work/discussions.
 You can earn up to 4 points in extra credit for Class Participation.
 These points will be added to your final grade at the end of the class.
-So, if you get an 80% with all of your work, and you earn 4 points of extra credit, your final score will be 84%.
+So, if you score an 80% with tests and assignments, and you earn 3 points of extra credit, your final score will be 83%.

 Participation is based on attendance and discussion.
-Attendance will be taken during some (random!) class periods.
-All students who sign attendance during that class and ones with excused absences will be awarded EC points.
-In addition, the instructor will, at other times, award extra-credit for participation in class activities / discussions.
+Attendance will be taken during some (random!) class periods and after specific class activities.
+This can be at any point during the class period.
+All students who participate in the activity and sign attendance at that time will be awarded EC points.
 It is important that you come to class.
-Many of the exam questions come from lecture content that is not in the assigned readings.
+Many of the exam questions are derived from lecture content that is not in the assigned readings.
 If you miss a class, please try to get a copy of the lecture notes from a classmate.

-Due Dates: Due dates for the term paper are contained in the course outline.
-Assignments are due by the start of lecture on the appropriate date, and can be turned in to me during class or during office hours the day before it is due.
+Due Dates Due dates for the term paper are contained in the course outline.
+Assignments are due by the start of lecture on the appropriate date.
+While some assignments are required in hardcopy, others should be submitted via Blackboard.
+Please follow all instructions carefully.
+Email submissions are not acceptable and will not be graded.
 An assignment turned in after its deadline will be marked down 10% for each day late.
+If you do not expect to be in class on the day an assignment is due, you may turn it in to me or your GTF during office hours before the due date.